• Skip to primary navigation

 If you’re still learning or are just not that good yet, Black Rock Point is the place to start.
 It’s conveniently located on Isla Carenero, between the main island (Isla Colon) and Isla Bastimento.

 This spot is perfect for beginners or those trying to step up to the next level.
 The wave breaks over the reef, but don’t worry, it’s deep!
+If you’re unsure or have questions, please inquire with the local dive shop!

 If you are new to the sport, there are a host of fantastic surf schools where you can find affordable lessons and surf rentals.
 One such place to check out is Mono Loco Surf School who offer lessons for about $50 per day.